 Bulgur is rich in B vitamins such as B1 (thiamine), B3 (niacin), and B6 (pyridoxine), which play an important role in metabolism and maintaining the nervous system.

-Additionally, bulgur is a source of minerals such as magnesium, phosphorus, and iron, which contribute to strengthening bones and improving circulation.
+Additionally, bulgur is a source of minerals such as magnesium, phosphorus, and iron, which contribute to bone strengthening and improved circulation.

 How bulgur is produced

-Bulgur is pre-processed and dried wheat that is often used in Mediterranean and Middle Eastern cuisine.
+Bulgur is pre-processed and dried wheat, often used in Mediterranean and Middle Eastern cuisine.

-It is made from whole grain wheat, most commonly from protein-rich varieties such as durum.
+It is made from whole wheat grains, most commonly from high-protein varieties like durum.

-- Preparation of the grain: The wheat is cleaned and sorted, removing any foreign impurities.
+- Preparation of the grain: The wheat is cleaned and sorted, removing all foreign impurities.

 - Soaking: The grain is soaked in water to soften it.

-- Boiling: The wheat is then boiled, which helps break down starches and improve digestibility.
+- Boiling: The wheat is then cooked, which helps break down the starches and improve digestibility.

 - Drying: After boiling, the grain is dried, allowing it to retain its texture and flavor.